dgruninger97/Part1PeerReview/Notebook.md

 ### In retrospect: was there anything that your notebook was lacking that would have made life easier for someone else?

 Yes.
-I probably should have noted that my ConcreteImplentations of the IntegrationMethod were not actually going to be the concrete implementations, they were just there to be placeholders.
+I probably should have noted that my ConcreteImplentations of the IntegrationMethod were not actually going to be the real concrete implementations, they were just there to be placeholders.